marcinczenko/monorepo-nextjs-emotion-starter/README.md

 This repository was created to capture a monorepo setup that:

 - has a workspace having nextjs-based frontend,
-- has ready-to-use, top-level testing setup based on jest and [react-testing-library]
+- has ready-to-use, top-level testing setup based on jest and [@testing-library/react]

 Successive commits add more features and examples.